Coosanta17/Trimensions/README.md

 You can see some screenshots below:
 ![It Hasn't been finished yet!](https://github.com/Coosanta17/Trimensions/raw/main/Reasources/COMING_SOOOOON!!.png)

-30+ biomes
+also has 30+ biomes!

-Battle powerful bosses
+Battle powerful bosses!

 and Many new Items and weapons.

 #### THIS PACK IS STILL IN MAKING
-about 50% thru and hopefully first Beta release on 1st of January 2022 THERE IS MORE! but i can't be bother lol
+about 50% thru and hopefully first Beta release on 1st of January 2022

+THERE IS MORE! but i can't be bother lol

 Come join us on discord!
 **[https://discord.gg/wQtqZjYXqa](https://discord.gg/wQtqZjYXqa "https://discord.gg/wQtqZjYXqa")**